hpssjellis/my-examples-of-chatGPT/README.md

 Lots of monkeys showing on a canvas

+I had to download a few .png files of monkeys and put them in the public folder

 Beginner vanilla javascript with "my" in front of all local variables make a single page html that makes a 2d javascript game with 3 images of monkeys